lk-geimfari/mimesis/docs/random_and_seed.rst

     # Output: 'Fausto'

-If you want to use the same seed for all your data providers, then using :class:`~mimesis.Generic()` is your option:
+If you want to use the same seed for all your data providers, then using :class:`~mimesis.Generic()` is a good option:

 .. code-block:: python